devconcept/multer-gridfs-storage/README.md

 var upload = multer({ storage: storage });
 ```

-ES6 users can check the wiki article [using generator functions][generator-functions]
+ES6 users that want to use the `function*` syntax can check the wiki article [using generator functions][generator-functions]

 ### Options